Pavan-Nambi/linux-journey/README.md

-# AS linuxjourney site is down and its hard to study frm md files locally i made this using md book
+# As linuxjourney site is down and its hard to study from md files locally i made this using md book

 thanks to @[LunaGNUisance](https://github.com/LunaGNUisance) for organising files!